TinyPedal/TinyPedal/docs/customization.md

 Show random color for unknown class name that is not defined in `classes.json` preset.

     class_width
-Set class name display width, value is in chars, 4 = 4 chars wide.
+Set class name display width, value is in chars, `4` = 4 chars wide.
+Set to `0` to hide class name while showing only class color.

     show_pit_status
 Show indicator whether driver is currently in pit or garage, or causes yellow flag.